 On a related note, you might notice that the five guns here all have smooth profiles—they don’t have big levers or controls sticking out the sides like satellite dishes on a high-rise apartment building.
 The reasoning is the same, you don’t want things getting stuck and hung up on fabric when you draw your gun from pocket concealment.

 Oh, one more thing.
-All of the guns listed here have excellent pocket holsters readily available.
+All of the best pocket pistols and guns listed here have excellent pocket holsters readily available.
 Never, ever, ever, ever carry a gun in your pocket without a pocket holster.

 1. Springfield Armory XD-S